gortonator/bsds-6650/README.md

 4 | 12/?

 # Reading
-Course specific reading will be provided each week for the first half of the course.

-We also cover a lot of material that is not really covered by a single book Each week will give you some resoures to read/view that are relevant to the materials.

-The following are great resources however, and can be excellent references for this course and your future career.
+In addition to the course book,  the following are great resources, and can be excellent references for this course and your future career.

 * Java Concurrency in Practice 1st Edition, Brian Goetz, Tim Peierls, Joshua Bloch, Joseph Bowbeer, David Holmes, Doug Lea
 * Distributed systems : concepts and design, Coulouris, George F. ; Dollimore, Jean. ; Kindberg, Tim. ; Blair, Gordon.
 Harlow, England ; Addison-Wesley c2012